Post Brexit intellectual property rights

 EU trade marks that expire six months after 01 January 2021

 Where the comparable UK trade mark is due for renewal in the six months after 01 January 2021, a renewal reminder from the UKIPO will be sent to the holder on the renewal date (or as soon as possible thereafter).
-Holders will be provided with a further six month period for the comparable UK trade mark to be renewed in the UK.
+Holders will be provided with a further six-month period for the comparable UK trade mark to be renewed in the UK.
 Standard official renewal fees will apply: £200 for one class and £50 for each additional class.
 No late renewal fee will be charged by the UKIPO during this six-month period.

 - The EUTM has expired in the six months prior to 01 January 2021.

-In the above scenarios the comparable UK trade mark will hold an “expired” status and its continued effect in the UK will be dependent upon late renewal of the corresponding EUTM at the EUIPO.
+In the above scenarios the comparable UK trade mark holds an “expired” status and its continued effect in the UK will be dependent upon late renewal of the corresponding EUTM at the EUIPO.
 Where the EUTM is subsequently renewed as a late renewal the comparable UK trade mark will automatically be renewed in the UK and no renewal fees will need to be paid to the UKIPO.